selfcommunity/api-docs/source/includes/api/endpoints/_webhook.md

 ```

-This Endpoint expire the secret associated with this endpoint and return a new one
+This Endpoint expire the secret associated with this endpoint

 <h4 id="http-request">HTTP Request</h4>